 Ordinary National Diploma (OND) or BTEC National Diploma

-Vocational A-Levels formally Advanced Vocational Certificate
+Vocational A-Levels formally Advanced Vocational Certificate of Education (AVCE)

-Level 4 – Equivalent to 1st year university
+Level 4 – Equivalent to 1st-year university

 Higher National Certificate (HNC)

-Level 5 – Equivalent to 2nd year university
+Level 5 – Equivalent to 2nd-year university

 Higher National Diploma (HND)

-Level 6 – Equivalent to degree
+Level 6 – Equivalent to the degree

-the Licentiateship of the City and Guilds (LCGI)
+The Licentiateship of the City and Guilds (LCGI)

-Level 7 – Equivalent to higher degree
+Level 7 – Equivalent to the higher degree

 the Graduateship of the City and Guilds (GCGI)